The Drell-Yan Process at NNLL$^\prime$+NNLO using Rapidity Dependent Jet Vetoes: Factorisation and Resummation of the Drell-Yan Cross Section

 Let us now discuss the non-singular piece in \eqref{eq:fullXsec}.
 Here we will only present the explicit formulae for the NNLL$^\prime$ + NNLO case; for the NLL$^\prime$+NLO case one just removes one `N' from all the formulae below.
 The expression is:

 where

 The second term on the right hand side of eq.~\eqref{eq:nonsing} can be easily obtained using the factorisation formula.
 In this term the soft, beam and hard scale are all evaluated at a common FO scale and there is no resummation of large logarithms.
 In eq.~\eqref{eq:FO below}, the first piece is the fixed-order NNLO cross section.
-We compute this using global slicing \cite{Catani:2007vq, Gaunt:2015pea, Boughezal:2015dva}, with $\Tau_{B/Cj}$ as the resolution variable.
-The SCET factorisation formula with two-loop $H,B,S$ was used to obtain the `below-cut' piece, and $\text{M{ AD}G{ RAPH}5\_{ A}MC@NLO}$ \cite{Alwall:2014hca, Hirschi:2015iia} was used for the `above-cut' part - the results were cross-checked using DYNNLO \cite{Catani:2009sm}.
-The second piece in eq.~\eqref{eq:FO below} is the NLO Drell-Yan + 1 jet cross section with $\Tau_{fj} > \Tau^\cut$; we compute this directly using $\text{M{ AD}G{ RAPH}5\_{ A}MC@NLO}$.
+We compute this using DYTurbo \cite{Camarda:2019zyx} and perform a cross check by using global slicing \cite{Catani:2007vq, Gaunt:2015pea, Boughezal:2015dva}, with $\Tau_{Bj}$ as the resolution variable; these two predictions deviated by $\mathcal{O}\left(0.1\%\right)$ when using cut values in $\Tau_{Bj}$ of $0.25\text{ GeV}$.
+This was within the statistical errors of the predictions and consistent with the expected size of the non-singular corrections, which go to $0$ as the cut value in the resolution variable goes to $0$ as seen in figure \ref{fig:IvFNNLO}.
+The second piece in eq.~\eqref{eq:FO below} is the NLO Drell-Yan + 1 jet cross section with $\Tau_{fj} > \Tau^\cut$; we compute this directly using $\text{M{ AD}G{ RAPH}5\_{ A}MC@NLO}$\cite{Alwall:2014hca, Hirschi:2015iia}.

 It has been previously mentioned that we include the resummation of time-like logarithms to all orders in this analysis.
 This is done by choosing the hard scale $\mu_H = -i\mu_{\rm{FO}}$ \cite{Ahrens:2008qu,Ahrens:2009cxz}.
 When including this, the non-singular piece needs to be changed as follows \cite{Ebert:2017uel,Stewart:2013faa,Gangal:2020qik},